-Exits & Transfers
+Exits and Transfers for Employees

 We realize that other career opportunities or personal events occur that precipitates your departure from Rice.
 Below is general information to help ensure a smooth transition from Rice.
 Thank you for your dedication, time and commitment during your employment at Rice.

 The Check-Out Form ensures the exiting employee has turned in the final timesheet to Payroll and/or the time and attendance report to the supervisor, cleared any outstanding balances owed to Rice and returned all Rice issued cards and equipment before the final day.
 This completed form is either turned into the department or the Human Resources representative conducting the exit interview prior to the final day worked.

 Benefits-eligible staff should schedule an exit interview with Employee Relations before leaving Rice.
 The Exit Interview Summary Form is a checklist of information covered and should be brought to the exit interview to ensure all your employment matters are concluded before departing Rice.

 In the event you have not already notified your department in writing of your departure, please complete the Voluntary Resignation Form.

 Provide your viewpoint to help us continue to improve the Rice experience.

 You maintain access to Esther after you terminate so you can change your address, view previous Rice pay stubs and obtain your tax information.